sk-classroom/asc-final-exam/exam-examples.md

    - [ ] D) Using a different optimization algorithm
    >Answer: B) Adjusting the learning rate based on the scale of the data

-58. A user is working on a high-imensional dataset for a classification task but is facing challenges with model performance and interpretability.
+58. A user is working on a high-dimensional dataset for a classification task but is facing challenges with model performance and interpretability.
 Which dimensionality reduction technique could potentially improve both performance and interpretability of the model?
    - [ ] A) Increasing the number of features to capture more variability
    - [ ] B) Applying Principal Component Analysis (PCA) to reduce the number of features while preserving variance
    - [ ] C) Using a larger dataset to ensure the model captures all possible variations
-   - [ ] D) Implementing a more complex model to handle high-imensional data
+   - [ ] D) Implementing a more complex model to handle high-dimensional data
    >Answer: B) Applying Principal Component Analysis (PCA) to reduce the number of features while preserving variance

 59. In the context of dimensionality reduction, what is the primary advantage of using Linear Discriminant Analysis (LDA) over Principal Component Analysis (PCA) for a supervised learning task?